PimCoumans/pixelrock-nl/_posts/2024-08-01-the-new-okvideo.markdown

 {% include image.html url="/assets/ok-video/okvideo-lockscreen.jpg" alt="Screenshot of an iPhone’s locks screen with a small OK Video icon that opens the app" caption="You can even open OK Video from your lock screen!" %}

 An even smaller widget can be added your lock screen.
 It’s just the app’s logo and tapping it allows you to immediately opens the app from wherever you are.

-## Playback Control {#playback-control}

-Previewing your project in OK Video has been pretty bare bones, just allowing you to start or stop playback of the whole video or just the last two clips.
-With this update, playback has been improved with these new features:

-- **Auto-resuming playback:** After interruptions — e.g. app backgrounded, getting an important notification — your preview picks up where it left off instead of stopping the preview altogether.
-- **Swipe-to-Seek:** Horizontally swipe the screen during playback to quickly seek through your project.
-- **Play next/previous clip:** Tap the left or right edge of the screen to immediately seek to the previous or next clip.

 ## Onboarding Tutorial {#tutorial}